We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If a person reacts to a DHT-blocking shampoo or prescription product, they need to stop using it and contact a doctor.

-It is typical to lose around 50–100 hairs a day.
-According to the United Kingdom’s National Health Service (NHS), a person needs to speak with a doctor if they feel worried about their hair loss.
-The NHS also advises people to speak with a doctor before going to a commercial hair loss clinic.
+It is typical to lose around 50 to 100 hairs daily.
+According to the United Kingdom’s National Health Service (NHS), a person needs to speak with a doctor if they have concerns about their hair loss.
+The NHS also advises people to consult a doctor before going to a commercial hair loss clinic.

 The American Academy of Dermatology Association (AAD) urges individuals to speak with a dermatologist early on, as the sooner someone starts treatment, the better the outcome may be.
 Understanding the cause of a person’s hair loss is important for determining what treatment they should try.